jonkeller/RavensProgressiveMatrixProblemManager/README.md

 ## Back-End
 This is a nodeJS / Express app.
 It implements a REST API.

 Example:

-http://localhost:3000/api/v1/figures?shape=square -> returns a JSON blob representing all figures which contain at least one square.
+http://localhost:3000/api/v1/figures?shape=square -> returns a JSON blob representing all figures whose verbal descriptions contain at least one square.

 To start it:
 * cd RavensProgressiveMatrixProblemManagerBackEnd